sylGauthier/kana/README.md

 Signature computation is performed with a very naive yet surprisingly effective algorithm.
 The picture is recursively split into four quadrants, each of them split again in four and so on, and each quadrant stores the mean of each component of all the pixels it covers.
 The signature is just the concatenation of all those means, from the biggest quadrant (level 0) to the smallest.

+Basically, it resizes the pictures to a very low res square, which makes it easy to compare them efficiently.

 Therefore, false positive are a relatively common occurence when distance threshold is too high, but false negative almost never occurs.